Budibase/website/content/blog/data/make-an-app-from-excel-spreadsheets.md

 All the same, they illustrate some serious shortcomings in Excel and other spreadsheet tools.
 These include poor scalability, low levels of oversight, a high scope for error, and inefficient user experiences.

+Check out our ultimate guide on [spreadsheets vs databases](/blog/data/spreadsheet-vs-database/) for more information.

 Of course, given that you’re here, you probably already know all this.

 So what can you do about it?